PawndersPalace/Steam-Macos-Idler/README.md

 ## Start program

-Starting/running the program is the same for Linux and Windows.
 Use the default Node.js start command below.
-Make sure you run this in the `SteamIdler` folder in a CMD/terminal.
+Make sure you run this in the `SteamIdler` folder in a terminal.

 ```
 node .
 ```

 ---

+## 🔜 Coming Soon

+Windows and Linux support is currently in testing.
+Check back soon for full documentation and support for these platforms.